 It may be surprising to know that horses are bound by road traffic laws just the same as vehicles, cyclists and motor cyclists, with a few small differences as they are considered road users as well.

 If a horse is the cause of an accident whilst being ridden and you sustain an injury, a claim can be made against the rider just the same as if they were driving a car or other sort of vehicle.

-However, these types of claims aren’t always very straight forward as although the horse may have caused the accident, the horse may have been reacting to another third party such as a vehicle revving their engine close to the horse, causing the horse to get spooked.
+However, horse riding accident claims aren’t always very straight forward as although the horse may have caused the accident, the horse may have been reacting to another third party such as a vehicle revving their engine close to the horse, causing the horse to get spooked.
 In cases like this, proving liability can be tricky, but with the help of an experienced claims firm, liability can usually eventually be established.

-Claims involving horse riding work related accidents can be made if the company responsible for the horse involved in the accident, or that caused the accident, has acted negligent in some way or failed to adhere to Health and Safety regulations which then resulted in the accident occurring.
+Claims involving horse riding work-related accidents can be made if the company responsible for the horse involved in the accident, or that caused the accident, has acted negligently in some way or failed to adhere to Health and Safety regulations which then resulted in the accident occurring.

-Final settlement amounts for personal injury claims are made up of a number of different elements where the injury sustained has had an effect.
+Final settlement amounts for horse riding accident claims are made up of a number of different elements where the injury sustained has had an effect.
 The claim is generally made up of the following damages:

 - Medical Costs – Any medical costs incurred due to your injury such as treatments, prescription fees and so forth, can be included in the claim.

-- Travel Costs – Any travelling costs that have had to pay due to your injury should be claimed for.
+- Travel Costs – Any travelling costs that have had to pay due to your injury should be claimed.
 Under this section, if your injury resulted in you needing to have vehicle adaptions, these costs can be included also.